 SMART SPEAKER TESTING

-Smart speaker testing standards
+Smart speaker testing standards and requirements

-Speech dispersion describes the attenuation of amplitude of the speech level with angle and distance.
-The ITU standard defines attenuation values referenced to the Mouth Reference Point (MRP), a position 25mm in front of the Lip Reference Plane (LRP) and defined in terms of dB attenuation relative to 65.3dB SPL at a distance of 500 mm in front of the MRP or 89.3 dB SPL at the MRP.
+*A position 25mm in front of the Lip Reference Plane (LRP) and defined in terms of dB attenuation relative to 65.3dB SPL at a distance of 500 mm in front of the MRP or 89.3 dB SPL at the MRP.
 Points are located on a circle centred at MRP and distributed in the horizontal plane at 0°, ±15°, ±30° and ±90° as well as in the vertical plane at ±15° and ±30°.